-Chief Examiner be completed at the discretion of the OL BC. will generally not be assigned duties as Chief Examiner.
+Chief Examiner qualification will be completed at the discretion of the OL BC.
+Examiners who are chief qualified but are not assigned to a regional or program office OL branch will generally not be assigned duties as Chief Examiner.

-The Chief Examiner is based on a written recommendation by the Chief of the Regional OL Branch; a qualification board is not required.
-The OL BC (or the designated Chief Examiner during OJT activities (6) and (7)) will assess and document the Chief Examiner candidate’s performance on all the individual attributes identified in Section 0.0 of IMC 0102, “Oversight and Objectivity of Inspectors and Examiners at Reactor Facilities.”
-The OL BC will provide a written recommendation whether to certify the Chief Examiner candidate, including the need for any remedial training, to the Director of the Regional Division that is responsible for the Operator Examiner program for concurrence.
+The Chief Examiner qualification is based on a written recommendation by the Chief of the Regional or program office OL Branch; a qualification board is not required.
+The OL BC (or the designated Chief Examiner during OJT activities (6) and (7)) will assess and document the Chief Examiner candidate’s performance on all the individual attributes identified in Section 03.03 of IMC 0102, “Oversight and Objectivity of Inspectors and Examiners at Reactor Facilities.”
+The OL BC will provide a written recommendation of whether to certify the Chief Examiner candidate, including the need for any remedial training, to the Director of the Regional Division that is responsible for the Operator Examiner program (or NRR DRO) for concurrence.

 Equivalencies:

-The that is responsible for licensed operator oversight, (or DRO, as applicable) can approve alternate methods for meeting selected training, study, and OJT requirements in this appendix.
+The OL BC that is responsible for licensed operator oversight, (or DRO, as applicable) can approve alternate methods for meeting selected training, study, and OJT requirements in this appendix.
 Justifications for accepting alternate methods (e.g., previously holding a RO or SRO license may substitute for the technology series on the same vendor, but a refresher course may be appropriate depending on recency) must be documented on Form 1 and are subject to review by the OL program office.

-Individuals who were previously licensed or SRO certified at a facility or were assigned as a resident/senior resident inspector at a facility may be able to justify the completion of ISA-OLE-, ISA-OLE-, ISA-OLE-, and OJT-OLE-2 based on their experience.
+Individuals who were previously licensed or SRO certified at a facility or were assigned as a resident/senior resident inspector at a facility may be able to justify the completion of ISA-OLE-5, ISA-OLE-6, ISA-OLE-7, and OJT-OLE-2 based on their experience.
 This should be briefly documented in Form 1 as an alternate method for meeting the requirements of these training activities.

-Individuals with previous experience as a facility exam author (or equivalent) may be able to justify reduction of the requirement to prepare 50 percent of the operating test and written exam, as required by OJT activities OJT-OLE- and OJT-OLE-.
+Individuals with previous experience as a facility exam author (or equivalent) may be able to justify reduction of the requirement to prepare 50 percent of the operating test and written examination, as required by OJT activities OJT-OLE-4 and OJT-OLE-5.
 In this circumstance, preparation of the written exam may be satisfied by the individual demonstrating the ability to successfully prepare a sample of RO questions in all four tiers and a sample of SRO questions in all three tiers.
-Similarly, sample job performance measure (JPM) and scenarios may be used to justify competency in preparation of the operating test.
+Similarly, sample job performance measures (JPMs) and scenarios may be used to justify competency in preparation of the operating test.

 Required OL Examiner Training Courses